 Environment & Human Rights Intern

 The Environment and Human Rights Division of Human Rights Watch (HRW) is seeking a law student, graduate level LL.M. student, or graduate student in a relevant field with a demonstrated interest in environment and international human rights.
-The ideal candidate will be based in New York or Geneva and will be available May through August 2020 (dates and times are flexible).
+The ideal candidate will be based in New York and will be available at least part-time (15-20 hours per week) starting late-May to early September 2021 (dates and times are flexible).

 - Monitoring media coverage of HRW research projects, tracking new developments related to environmental rights issues, and reviewing laws and policies;

-- Drafting documents including, but not limited to advocacy letters and background material for reports and other publications; and
+- Drafting documents including advocacy letters and background material for reports and other publications; and

 - Other projects may be assigned as they arise and match the intern’s interests and abilities.

 Students will also have opportunities to attend lectures, trainings, professional development workshops, and/or special events relating to human rights, as well as network with other HRW interns, volunteers, and employees.
 As an HRW intern, students will take skills acquired in school and apply them in a professional setting.

 - Excellent oral and written communication skills in English;

 - Previous research experience;